wp-pager/wp-pager/readme.txt

 == Changelog ==

+= 0.15 =
+* 📇 Changed the plugin description and the order of changes in the changelog

 = 0.14 =
 * ✨ Added shortcode [wp_pager_album] for displaying album on any page or post
 * ✨ Added more information to the "Info" tab in admin menu

 = 0.13 =
-* 🎨 Refactoring and making code more readable
+* 🔨 Refactoring and making code more readable
 * ✨ Added "Info" tab to admin panel

 = 0.12 =